NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

       - self check input
 ```

-Let's explain what the four lines above mean:
-- The top level `rails` key is used to configure the rails that are active in a guardrails configuration.
+- The top-level `rails` key configures the rails that are active in a guardrails configuration.
-- The `input` sub-key is used to configure the input rails.
-Other valid sub-keys are `output`, `retrieval`, `dialog` and `execution`, which we will use in some of the following guides.
+- The `input` sub-key configures the input rails.
+Other valid sub-keys are `output`, `retrieval`, `dialog` and `execution`, which are used in some of the following guides.
-- The `flows` keys contains the name of the flows that will be used as input rails.
+- The `flows` keys contains the name of the flows that is used as input rails.
 - `self check input` is the name of a pre-defined flow that implements self-check input checking.

 All the rails in NeMo Guardrails are implemented as flows.
 For example, you can find the `self_check_input` flow [here](../../../nemoguardrails/library/self_check/input_check/flows.co).